Queer Momentum

 Brand Design

 Momentum asked LeBlanc (& co.)
-Communications to support their advocacy by creating a campaign brand and designing materials for their National Week of Action for Rainbow Equality in May 2024.
-We were eager to partner with Momentum to create the branding for this National Rainbow Week of Action, which was Canada’s largest collective 2SLGBTQI+ action since the fight for marriage equality.
+Communications to support their National Week of Action for Rainbow Equality in May 2024.
+We partnered with Momentum to create the branding and support with the strategy for the National Rainbow Week of Action, which was Canada’s largest collective 2SLGBTQI+ action since the fight for marriage equality.

-Soon after its launch, the campaign and its branding spread from coast to coast to coast, furthering a positive counter-narrative amidst a crisis of rising hate faced by 2SLGBTQI+ communities.
+The campaign created an important rallying moment at a time of rising hate.
+Soon after its launch, the campaign spread from coast to coast to coast, furthering a positive counter-narrative amidst a crisis of rising hate faced by 2SLGBTQI+ communities.
 The week of action saw 85 events held across the country, materials aimed at sparking action, a letter writing campaign directed at the federal government, and much more.

 We designed the National Rainbow Week of Action campaign brand and applied it to a suite of materials including social media content, t-shirts, posters, and handheld signs mailed to organizers across the country.
 The brand we created is recognizable but flexible, allowing for a national campaign to launch with significant brand recognition for Momentum, and adaptability for local 2SLGBTQI+ advocates across Canada.